About Tina

-Tina has over a decade of digital communications experience working in the public, health, finance, and tech sectors.
-She specializes in content design, digital marketing, and web management.
-Presently, Tina works for CIBC as a UX writer and is a Certified Product Owner through Scrum Alliance.
-Her resume and digital portfolio are available via email inquiry.
+Tina has over 15 years of digital communications experience working in finance, health, tech, and the government.
+She specializes in UX content design, digital marketing, and agile leadership.
+Presently, Tina works for CIBC as a content writer and is a Certified Product Owner through Scrum Alliance.

 Since 2020, Tina has taken a step back from film journalism to focus on creative-writing projects.